edwindvinas/ULAPPH-Cloud-Desktop-Quick-Install/README-Termux-Android.md

 - Open F-Droid app
 - Search & Install "Termux-Widget"

+# STEP2d: Setup Fingerprint in Android
+- Running ULAPPH requires fingerprint auth, we need to setup fingerprint in Android.

 # STEP3: Optional: Install Hacker's Keyboard
 - If you have relatively new Android device, no need to perform this.
 ```